CMC VPN – BETA

 Q: Are there any restrictions on how I may use the VPN?

 A: Yes.
-By using this service, you agree not the abuse it and that you will abide by the terms of service.
-Also, try to simply use common sense in how you use the service.
+By using this service, you agree not the abuse the service or otherwise conduct illicit activities.
+You also agree to abide by the terms of service.